-7-III.E.
-ASSETS AND INCOME FROM ASSETS Assets Disposed of for Less than Fair Market Value
+7-III.G.
+ASSETS DISPOSED OF FOR LESS THAN FAIR MARKET VALUE Assets Disposed of for Less than Fair Market Value

 The family must certify whether any assets have been disposed of for less than fair market value in the preceding two years.
+HUD permits PHAs to accept a self-certification from a family as verification of assets disposed of for less than fair market value [HCV GB, p.
+5-28].
 The PHA needs to verify only those certifications that warrant documentation [HCV GB, p.
 5-28].